bruceravel/demeter/documentation/Artemis/startup/main.rst

 hidden. `See the Data window chapter. <../data.html>`__

 .. caution:: :demeter:`artemis` has a very different relationship to your data than :demeter:`athena`.
 The very purpose of :demeter:`athena` is to process large quantities of data, thus a typical :demeter:`athena` project will contain many |nd| perhaps dozens |nd| of data groups. :demeter:`artemis` expects that you will import only that data whose EXAFS you intend to analyze.
 If you are doing a single-data-set analysis, the :guilabel:`Data` list will contain only that item.
-If you import many data sets without actually using them in the fitting model, :demeter:`artemis` **will** get confused.
-And so will you.
+If you import many data sets without actually using them in the fitting model, :demeter:`artemis` may get confused.  *And so will you*.

 The Athena project selection dialog